 Due to this, Beet Pulp contains very little nutritional value outside of its fiber content which makes it a perfect solution to add fiber to dog food.

 You can read more about Beet Pulp including how its made and its uses in our article Dried Beet Pulp In Dog Food.

 Flaxseed is a well-known component of dog food and is probably the best plant-based source of the Omega 3 Fatty Acids, which is the main reason it is so popular in dog food.

 The Omega 3 Fatty Acids are believed by many to provide several health benefits to pets, including healthier skin and coat, and a reduction in the risk from certain diseases.

 However, Flaxseed can offer several more benefits that are less well known.
 You can learn more about these benefits of Flaxseed in Flaxseed In Dog Food.

-Canola Oil is a vegetable oil that is found in many foods for human consumption.
-But it is also sometimes found in dog food.
-It is used to boost the levels of fat found in the recipe.
+Canola Oil is a well-known vegetable oil that is found on grocery store shelves as well as in many foods for human consumption.

-Learn more about Canola Oil in Canola Oil In Dog Food.
+You can learn more about Canola Oil in our article Canola Oil In Dog Food.